bluerust/blacksocks/README.md

 ### Blacksocks

-This is a fast SOCKS5 server with built-in Asynchronous dns resolver.
+This is a fast SOCKS5 server with built-in Asynchronous DNS resolver.

 ## Usage